 In this article, I’m going to share why a written goal is more powerful, what happens when you write down your goals, and the importance of writing down your goals.

 To improve your goal setting, read my essential guide to setting goals.

 What happens when you write down your goals

 You are more likely to achieve your goals if you write them down.
 Writing down your goals helps you clarify what you want to achieve in the future, and ensures you are emotionally and intellectually engaged in achieving your goal.

-Writing down your goals doesn’t need to take long, but should form part of your morning routine.
+Writing down your goals doesn’t need to take long, but should form an essential part of your successful morning routine.

 Why should you write your goals down?

 Writing down your goals helps create a vision in your mind of how you want to be in the future.
 You can visually see the goal and understand the difference it will make in your life.